Practice

 • Advising on matters arising out of the Data Protection Act and GDPR.

-Ranked as a “Rising Star” in Company Law by Legal 500 (2023), Emma has a wide range of company law experience including directors’ duties cases, and shareholder disputes including minority oppression.
+Emma has a wide range of company law experience including directors’ duties cases, and shareholder disputes including minority oppression.
 She regularly appears in the Insolvency and Companies Court.
 Her experience includes matters involving:

 • Shareholder disputes